MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy-planning.md

 This section provides a high-level overview of the Always On VPN deployment server and client requirements.
 Microsoft recommends that you review the design and deployment guides for each of the technologies that are used in the deployment scenario.
 These guides help you determine whether this deployment scenario provides the services and configuration you need for your organization's network.

 >[!IMPORTANT]
->For this deployment, it is not a requirement that your infrastructure servers, such as computers running Active Directory Domain Services, Active Directory Certificate Services, and Network Policy Server, are running Windows Server 2016.
+>For this deployment, it is not a requirement that your infrastructure servers, such as computers running Active Directory Domain Services (AD DS), Active Directory Certificate Services (AD CS), and Network Policy Server (NPS), are running Windows Server 2016.
 You can use earlier versions of Windows Server, such as Windows Server 2012 R2, for the infrastructure servers and for the server that is running Remote Access.

 ### Servers
 |Requirement  |Description  |